 How to get to the Minh Mang Tomb?

-The Royal Tomb of Emperor Minh Mang is located 12 kilometers from Hue on the west bank of the Perfume River in a quite sublime natural corner.
-Several ways are available for you to discover it:
+The Mausoleum of Emperor Minh Mang is located 12 kilometres from Hue on the west bank of the Perfume River in a quite sublime natural corner.
+There are several ways available for you to discover it:

 + By car with driver and your guide if you have used the services of a local travel agency or by taxi.
 By taxi, count a dozen euros for the return trip.
-From the city center, it takes about 30 minutes to get to Minh Mang Tomb.
+From the city centre, it takes about 30 minutes to get to Minh Mang Mausoleum.

 + By taking a cruise on the Perfume River.
 You can go half a day or a full day with lunch on board if you want to discover several imperial tombs.
-It is a beautiful way to discover the beautiful countryside of Hue surrounded by magnificent mountains and to observe the fluvial life.
+It is a fantastic way to discover the beautiful countryside of Hue surrounded by magnificent mountains and to observe the peace of natural life.